-At the time of this writing, Respondus is testing a new generation of algorithms that reduce false positive rates by approximately 90%, with the Casual Conversations data.
+At the time of this writing, Respondus is testing a new generation of algorithms that reduce false positive rates by approximately 90%, resulting in a total of 8 errors across all 45,186 videos in Casual Conversations.
 As researchers, we must balance this substantial reduction in false positive rates with the understanding that Respondus' objective is not to build a low-error face detection system.
 Rather, the goal is to provide proctoring results that help instructors better identify where an exam violation may have occurred.

 Instructors generally want to be alerted to the fact that an examinee's room has extremely low illumination, or that the student's face is mostly outside of the video frame (even when the technology can detect faces in both situations).
-These proctoringspecific challenges necessitate adjustments to the parameters of face detection algorithms and often merit the use of supplemental algorithms (such as those that evaluate the illumination of the exam environment).
+These proctoring-specific challenges necessitate adjustments to the parameters of face detection algorithms and often merit the use of supplemental algorithms (such as those that evaluate the illumination of the exam environment).
 As new algorithms are added and complexity increases, so too does the importance of systems that measure these algorithms for fairness.